-Before The River Food Pantry opened its doors in 2006, its founders, along with countless volunteers, partnered and organized monthly dinners at the Northport and Packer communities along Northport Drive.
+Before The River Food Pantry opened its doors in 2006, its founders partnered with countless volunteers to organize monthly dinners at the Northport and Packer communities along Northport Drive.
 As they got to know the residents personally and became familiar with their needs, the founders also established a small emergency food pantry onsite.
 In 2005, a warehouse on Darwin Road was rented and remodeled to include a large kitchen, bathroom, office space, children’s area, and storage areas.
 After months of construction and over 3,500 volunteer hours, The River opened to the public in March 2006.

 Local businesses and individuals generously provided The River with donations of building materials, shelving, kitchen appliances, and startup finances.
 Much of the physical content of the pantry is “Recycled Madison.”
 The serving counters are remodeled nurse’s stations from the former Methodist/Meriter Hospital.
 The doors and windows are also from the hospital.
 The pantry shelving is from the former Kmart and Cub West Food Store.
 The new pantry was outfitted with new and much-improved electrical service.
 The electrical components were also donated, as was all the skilled installation work.